Sunnyg83/Peer_Finding_Network_UCLA/README.md

 - **Edit Profile**: After updating your profile, the peer list will clear.
 Click "Find Peers" again to see updated matches.
 - **No Matches**: If no one is registered for your courses, you'll see a message instead of an empty list.
 - **Logout**: Click the "Logout" button in the dashboard header to sign out.

+### Study Groups (New)
+- **Create Study Group**: Choose a course from your `coursesSeeking`, select members, set max size, and create.
+- **My Groups**: Shows groups you belong to.
+From here you can:
+  - Open the group chat modal (UI ready; realtime messaging WIP).
+  - Leave a group (creator transfer/delete logic handled on the backend).
+- **See Existing Groups**: Lists available groups for all your courses, excluding groups you’re already in.
+You can request to join soon (auto join is in place right now)

 ---